 IP TAKE: Many Publix grants go to youth causes in the Southeast.
 Food banks are a huge cause with this funder too, especially after hurricanes and other natural disasters.

 Lately, a significant portion of the yearly funding budget has gone to hunger causes.
-Recently, the foundation committed $5 million to Feeding America food banks, with funds going to each of the states it operates in.
+The foundation also committed $5 million to Feeding America food banks, with funds going to each of the states it operates in.

 Nonprofit organizations in the Southeast can ask for support from Publix Super Markets Charities via online request.
 To be eligible, you must operate in or serve people in one of the Southeast states listed above.
 It takes about eight weeks for the foundation to review and process grant requests.
 Overall, this funder considers requests for donations, gift cards, sponsorships, giveaways, and program ads.
 It donates around $25 million to charitable groups each year.